Mellanox/network-operator-docs/docs/getting-started-kubernetes.rst

 * InfiniBand device – Both the host device and switch ports must be enabled in InfiniBand mode.
 * rdma-core package should be installed when an inbox driver is used.

+First install the Network Operator with NFD and SR-IOV Network Operator enabled:
 ``values.yaml``

 .. code-block:: yaml